Admissions: Special Educational Needs

 Admission and Review Process (ARP)

 Through the ARP, a moderation panel is convened to receive, evaluate and make placement recommendations regarding applications for entry to learning support centres and the Jockey Club Sarah Roe School.
-The panel is made up of Special Education Needs Advisers, Educational Psychologists, Therapists, and SEN specialists from the learning support centres and the Jockey Club Sarah Roe School.
+The panel is made up of Special Education Needs Advisers, Educational Psychologists and SEN specialists from the learning support centres and the Jockey Club Sarah Roe School.

 ESF can only provide for a limited number of places in our learning support centres and in Jockey Club Sarah Roe School.
 Given the limited provision for non-Chinese speaking children with special needs in Hong Kong, there is always a very long list of applicants wanting places in one of these provisions.
 We therefore operate a tight waiting list procedure, with limitations on the number of applicants for each year group.
 Applications can be accepted from 1st January of the calendar year in which a child turns 4 years old.